unnus/unnus/content/medical/hospice-marketing-new-strategies-mistakes-to-avoid-2020.md

 +++
 {{% hook %}}**Looking to increase your referral rates for your agency?
 Or a new marketing strategy for your hospice?
 This article is for you.**{{% /hook %}}

 Marketing a hospice is a day-and-night difference from your run of the mill campaigns.

 Due to the sensitive nature of a hospice model and the ill-informed ideas floating around, hospice marketing needs to take a different approach.

 An approach that is based on trust, relationship building, and is unique to your agency.

 In today’s article, I’ll share with you the following:

+1. Mistakes to avoid when marketing a hospice or palliative care center
+2. What to do BEFORE starting your marketing campaign
+3. How to increase hospice referrals
+4. New hospice marketing ideas
+5. And a lot more…

 without further ado, let’s start.